FoldingCoin/FLDCLegacyDataMigrator/README.md

 # FLDCLegacyDataMigrator
-Converts legacy MySql database dumps into stats files for importing.
+This is a console application which converts legacy MySql database dumps into stats files for importing.

 ## Deployment